zhlint-project/zhlint/docs/design.md

 enum ValidationTarget {
   // the main content
-  CONTENT
+  VALUE
   // the space after the content
   SPACE_AFTER

-  // for quotes, the left/right quote
+  // for quotations, the left/right quotation
-  START_CONTENT
+  START_VALUE
-  END_CONTENT
+  END_VALUE
-  // for quotes, space after the left quote INNER_SPACE_BEFORE
+  // for quotations, space after the left quotation INNER_SPACE_BEFORE
 }
 ```